 5. Cost & ROI

-• RPA: RPA provides a relatively quick ROI or return on investment as it makes the implementation process easier, and it can automate tasks across applications.
-However, overall costs may add as it depends on bots deployment.
+RPA: RPA provides a relatively quick ROI or return on investment as it makes the implementation process easier, and it can automate tasks across applications.
+However, overall costs may increase as it depends on bot deployment.

-• Traditional automation: Traditional automation has higher costs of upfront development & longer time-to-value.
-However, in the long run, TA provides significant ROI, particularly for mission-critical & complex processes.
+Traditional automation: Traditional automation has higher upfront development costs and a longer time to value.
+However, TA provides significant ROI in the long run, particularly for mission-critical and complex processes.

 6. Integration requirements